U.S. History I: ON-LINE COURSE

 Confused about these different types of quizzes?
 Click here for a chart that explains the difference.

 ticket – Helms PTAGuess what?
-If you miss a quiz deadline, you have TWO free tickets to use for an extension.
+If you miss a quiz deadline or an Inquisitive deadline, you have TWO free tickets to use for an extension.
 Just post in "Contact Linda" and I'd be happy to re-open the quiz, no questions asked.
 Quiz tickets cannot be used to retake a quiz.

 Extra Credit Options: There are two extra credit options in this course.
 Be sure to familiarize yourself with the assignments and plan ahead to complete the readings on time.